• Skip to primary navigation

 In 1993 the club was moved to a brand new, much bigger premises, at Stan Twight Reserve.
 During that time, because Rockingham is “so far” away from other clubs, the umpires failed to turn up to many games each weekend.
 The Committee at the time received 8 volunteers whom did WAHA umpiring accreditation and then WAHA allocated our volunteers to all home games.
 They received tremendous support and praise from visiting sides but after two seasons this project was dropped because of continuous debates by members with the umpires socially afterwards.

-1995 also was the most successful year the club had to date, winning the Byrne Judge Trophy, awarded to the most successful Club in the WAHA.
-This was presented to the president at the time, Alan Mills, by Mark McGowan whom has since been RDHC’s Patron for now almost two decades.
+1995 was also our club’s most successful year to date, as we took out the Byrne Judge Trophy – awarded to the most successful club in the WAHA.
+This was presented to the president at the time, Alan Mills, by Mark McGowan who has since been RDHC’s Patron for almost two decades.

 1997 saw yet another milestone made possible by supportive club members.
 The club borrowed money to add to a grant to build our own flood lights for training at Stan Twight.
-This was completed by many members but main controlling aspects where completed by Neville Ford and Ken Heedes.
+This project was put into action by Neville Ford and Ken Heedes with the help of many other members.

 2007 was the year of the historical joining of the RDHC Junior Association with the RDHC Senior Club.
 This was only achieved by hard work from both committees of the different groups and a change in the Seniors constitution to govern the rights of Juniors becoming members of RDHC.
 That season too, the Men’s 1B’s for the first time made finals.
 Congratulations was offered to John Wright (Coach) and the entire playing group.